Wie is de Mol? (Dutch TV series) season 23: Episode 7 - Inzichtelijk

-Instead of a traditional computer-based execution quiz, candidates must search a hedge maze for the quiz questions on a clipboard and answer them with a marker, effectively meaning that their answers are visible to all candidates.
-Candidates are allowed to leave the maze at any time, without necessarily having answered all their questions, and they would then proceed to the center of the maze to have their time stopped by taking a seat at the Execution.
+Instead of a traditional computer-based execution quiz, candidates must search a hedge maze for the quiz questions on a clipboard and answer them with a marker, effectively meaning that their answers are visible to all candidates who later encounter the question.
+Candidates are allowed to leave the maze at any time, without necessarily having answered all their questions, and proceed to the center of the maze to have their time stopped by taking a seat at the Execution.